Experience API: Summary

-The Experience API spec is open source. xAPI uses a Restful web service that with JavaScript Object Notation (JSON) for its data format.
+The Experience API spec is open source. xAPI uses a Restful web service with JavaScript Object Notation (JSON) for its data format.
 The web service allows software clients to read and write experiential data in the form of “statement” objects.
 In their simplest form, statements are in the form of “I did this”, or more generally “actor verb object”.
 More complex statement forms can be used.
 There is also a built-in query API to help filter recorded statements, and a state API that allows for a sort of “scratch space” for consuming applications.

 History

 In 2008, it was determined that the interoperability standards were too limited for SCORM.
 LETSI appears to request community ideas, as a result of this SCORM 2.0 comes out.

 In 2011 Advanced Distributed Learning (ADL), the United States Department of Defense-sponsored stewards of SCORM, recognized the need for a newer and more capable software specification than the original SCORM specification, which was then more than ten years old.
 To address the need, ADL issued a Broad Agency Announcement (BAA) asking for assistance in improving SCORM, and the BAA was awarded to Rustici Software, a Nashville-based software company experienced with SCORM.

 Rustici Software conducted interviews with the e-learning community to determine where to make improvements, and then developed the research version of the Experience API specification.
 This process was called Project Tin Can.
 The moniker "Tin Can API" was derived from Project Tin Can, and is still used interchangeably with the name "Experience API".

 The Experience API was developed by a community working group and released as version 1.0 in April 2013.
 There are currently over 160 adopters (19 January 2016).